Ride1Up Prodigy V2

 How it compares

-• vs Specialized Turbo Vado SL 2 ($3500–$6500): Prodigy V2 wins on price and battery range, Vado SL 2 wins on overall weight reduction and analog bike feel
+• vs Specialized Turbo Vado SL 2 ($4500–$5500): Prodigy V2 wins on value and accessible price point, Vado SL 2 wins on component quality, natural ride feel, and brand prestige

 AI-summarized review themes